Spring Garden Revival

 Integrated Pest Management Strategies: Cultural, Biological & Chemical Controls in Bourne

-Integrated Pest Management (IPM) in Bourne prioritizes sustainable, science-based strategies.
+Integrated Pest Management (IPM) in Bourne prioritizes sustainable, environmentally responsible approaches.
 Cultural controls include:

 • Irrigation management: avoid overwatering during egg-laying (June-August)